xdvom03/klaus/documentation.md

 The purpose of hierarchical classing is to class based on different criteria.
 For example, different criteria have to be used to classify articles (primarily topic-based) than commercial content (primarily purpose-based).

+## Logarithmic representation

+To avoid trouble with floating point precision, all probabilities throughout classing are represented as their natural logarithms.
+They are also displayed as such in the multi-class explainer.

 # Data sourcing

 There is a potential for bias in the source data.
 Klaus only understands a class in terms of the files that are placed within it, and thus can pick up on irrelevant clues.
 This problem cannot be fixed completely: If there existed an unbiased, comprehensive directory of the Internet by topic to source the data from, there would be no need for this program to exist.